 - The required tape is offline.
 If you bring such tape online before the tape job starts, it will be used as planned.

-- If the media pool is scheduled to export tapes.
+- A backup to tape job is scheduled to export tapes from the media pool upon job completion.
 Exporting closes the current media set and starts a new one on the next job run.

 - The required tape is hardware or software protected.

 - In library failover on the following events: library is offline and all drives are busy.
 When a tape library is failed over on these events, Veeam Backup & Replication starts a new media set even if the global media pools are configured to always continue one media set.